sahilsk/sahilsk.github.io/_posts/articles/2015-02-18-database-in-docker.md

 I might be missing few other things connected especially to application like Database.
+Pardon my ignorance.
 Here, i'd appreciate few help from community to add their views in the comment.

-### Let's get started:

-- MongoDB standalone in Docker
-- MongoDB master-slave in Docker